miracum/recruit/docs/development/contributing.md

 | Notify                                      | <https://gitlab.miracum.org/miracum/uc1/recruit/notify>                  | <https://github.com/miracum/recruit-notify>                    |

-If you want to provide an external contribution, or report a bug or feature request, please first create an issue on the corresponding GitHub repository (or simply the <https://github.com/miracum/recruit> repository) and we can assist and discuss further.
+If you want to provide an external contribution, or report a bug or feature request, please first create an issue on the corresponding GitHub repository (or the <https://github.com/miracum/recruit> repository) and we can assist and discuss further.